 Some of the numbers I always watch very closely are the Annual Cash Flow, the Cash Required to Buy and the Cash on Cash Return.

-For example, let's go back to the Dashboard and change our financing strategy to buy this property with a mortgage.
-If we put down 20% and get a 30 year mortgage at an interest rate of 4.00% – we now have to add monthly loan payments of $105 into the mix.
+For example, let's go back to the worksheet and change our financing strategy to buy this property with a mortgage.
+If we put down 20% and get a 30-year mortgage at an interest rate of 5.00% – we now have to add monthly loan payments of $118 ($1,417 per year) into the mix.

 What does this do to our numbers?
 Check out the differences…

 When we use financing for a property like this, it comes with some tradeoffs.
-Let's look at the pros and cons of using financing to buy this property.
+Let's look at the pros and cons of using a loan to buy this property.

 - If we utilize financing, this property (and the source of income that comes with it) will require significantly LESS cash to buy upfront.

 - The Cash on Cash Return is over 2x higher when we use the power of “OPM” (Other People's Money).
-In other words, every dollar we put into this property from our own pocket is going to work MUCH harder than if we had to cover the full purchase price without financing.
+In other words, every dollar we put into this property from the investor's pocket is going to work MUCH harder than if the investor had to cover the full purchase price without financing.

-- Since we'll have to make monthly loan payments for the next 30 years, the annual cash flow is going to see a significant negative impact.
-Although the property will cost us less cash upfront, it's also going to produce less cash flow after the debt service is paid each month.
+- Since the investor will have to make monthly loan payments for the next 30 years, the annual cash flow is going to be significantly less.
+Even though the property will require less cash up front, it's also going to produce less cash flow after the debt service is paid each month.

-- If you're scared to death of debt or if you have a personal philosophy of avoiding debt at all costs – this approach will obviously conflict with that mindset.
+- If an investor is scared-to-death of debt and/or if they have a personal philosophy of avoiding debt at all costs – this approach will obviously conflict with that mindset.

 The great thing about financing is that it has the potential to supercharge the growth of your real estate portfolio.
-When you can purchase properties quickly without tying up your own finite source of cash, you might be shocked at how quickly you can build up a MASSIVE source of wealth and income for years to come.
+When you're able to purchase properties quickly without tying up your own finite sources of cash, it can be shocking how quickly you can build up a MASSIVE source of wealth and income.

 The bottom line is this…

-If we purchase this property and pay all cash for it, we can reasonably expect to be $3,030 richer at the end of each year after taxes… and it will cost us $31,375 to create this stream of income.
+If we purchase this property and pay all cash for it, we can reasonably expect to be $2,850 richer at the end of each year… and it will cost us $31,375 to create this stream of income.

-If we purchase this property with financing, assuming 20% down and 4.00% interest over 30 years, we can reasonably expect to be $1,945 richer at the end of each year after taxes… and it will cost us $9,375 to create this stream of income.
+If we purchase this property with financing, assuming 20% down and 5.00% interest over 30 years, we can reasonably expect to be $1,717 richer at the end of each year after taxes… and it will cost us $9,375 to create this stream of income.

-If you want a closer look at how I plugged all of these numbers into the PropertyREI calculator – I'll walk you through the entire process in this video below…
+If you want a closer look at how I plugged all of these numbers into the DealCheck calculator – I'll walk you through the entire process in this video below…

 When you know a deal makes sense on paper, it's time to make an offer.